dnhen/xtense/README.md

 - **Teargas** (xtense_teargas)
   - Smoke grenades act as teargas, issuing damage to any players in the radius of the grenade whilst the smoke is showing, and freezes players inside the smoke for a predefined period if it detonates in them.
 This plugins also adds noblock to all players, meaning players can walk through each other (CTs and Ts).
 This is to enable the ability to smoke enemy team mates.

-### Xtense Admin Suite (CS:GO Admin System Modules)
-The Xtense Admin Suite is a light weight modular admin system, which is a simple drag and drop to install.
-See below, the admin commands that are contained in the system.

-- **Admin** (xtense_admin)
-  - Core admin system.
-All below commands are featured in this plugin.
-    - \# \<message\> : prints in chat and in HUD an admin broadcast